brettz9/atyourcommand/README.md

 # Immediate to-dos

-1. Finish substitution of current page contents, URL, etc.
+1. Finish substitution of current page contents, URL, etc. (see to-dos in code)
-1. Show current substitution at bottom of dialog in overflow area; put the already used ones asterisked at the top
 1. Prepend/append to any type: save to temp file - whether to overwrite (and continue execution), optionally prompt or use a user-designated (and changeable within flags) directory; can use for copying whole file (or URLs too even if PUT back to server)
 1. Data URL or binary string
-1. Current page's body as text or remote page's body as text/HTML (including file:// or C:\ pages)
+1. Remote page's body as text/HTML (including file:// or C:\ pages)
 1. If current file or link reference is a file:// link, have option to convert to native path
-1. Context menu to support substitutions to pass page, text selection, URL, image, and custom context(s) (for opening HTML or text of selection or page, images as binary or data URL, etc.).
-Substitute in path even or only args?
+1. Substitute in path even in executable path or only args?
 1. Provide sample default paths for executables (at least cmd.exe and firefox.exe)
-1. As per AppLauncher feature request, inform users of substitutions for URL, text, etc.
 1. As per AppLauncher feature request, default to a specific, configurable executable path (or save multiple options for drop-down)
-1. Take into account base href!

 # Likely to-dos